dwjoyce/pythonbook/appendices/Extra exercises.rst

 :file:`longest.py`
 ------------------

-Write a program in Python to input a sentence and then print out which word is the longest.
+Write a program to input a sentence and then print out which word is the longest.

 For example: